Xilmi/Rotp-Fusion/README.md

 2023.04.24 (BR)
 - Fixed guide messing with option menu selection box display.
+- Made a better use of Enum for button guide.

 2023.04.22 (BR)
 - Completed the Guide for Static Options.